IsmaelZig-SU/p-DynSys_EncoderTransformerDecoder/README.md

 (3.1) - env\Scripts\activate       # On Windows

-(3.2) - pip install -r requirements.txt  #Takes about 10 minutes
+(3.2) - pip install -r requirements.txt  #Takes about 10 minutes we recommend in the meantime to download the model and the data ~10 minutes as well (4 GB)

 # p-DynSys_EncoderTransformerDecoder